puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 {{% alert title="Tip" color="info" %}}
 If the creation fails due to "no space left on device", remove unneeded images.
-For example, you could remove the demo EE `ansible-navigator-demo-ee` installed by `ansible-navigator` (`podman rmi quay.io/ansible/.ansible-navigator-demo-ee:0.6.0`).
+For example, you could remove the demo EE `community-ansible-dev-tools` installed by `ansible-navigator` (`podman rmi ghcr.io/ansible/community-ansible-dev-tools:latest`).
 {{% /alert %}}

 {{% details title="Solution Task 4" %}}